tournamco/backend/README.md

 /user
   /create			IMPLEMENTED		Creates a new user
-  /delete			NOT STARTED		Deletes a user /changePassword	NOT STARTED		Changes the password of a user /change			NOT STARTED		Changes a value for a user /me				IMPLEMENTED		Sends info about the logged in user /image
+  /delete			NOT STARTED		Deletes a user /changePassword	IMPLEMENTED		Changes the password of a user /change			IMPLEMENTED		Changes a value for a user /me				IMPLEMENTED		Sends info about the logged in user /image
   /upload			IMPLEMENTED		Uploads an images and receives an id